 I am a contemporary artist in Massachusetts, recognized as a signature member of the National Association of Women Artists (NAWA) and an active member of the New England Art Center (NEAC) and TAG The Art Gallery in SoWa, Boston's vibrant Art + Design District.
-My paintings have been showcased internationally, in galleries, stores, restaurants, hospitals, private collections, libraries, offices, and online platforms such as 1stDibs and Artsy.
+My paintings are exhibited worldwide, featured in galleries, upscale boutiques, fine restaurants, private collections, libraries, corporate spaces, and on leading platforms like 1stDibs and Artsy.

 I am also the author of the Cooper the Dog children's book series, an attorney, and a mother of five.

-Painting is my meditation, a practice born from grief and transformed into a path of healing.
-The loss of my brother ignited a deep need to create art, not for the finished product, but for the healing power of the process itself.
+Painting is my meditation—a practice born from grief.
+The loss of my brother brought about a deep need in me to create, not for the finished product, but for the process itself.
+Through painting with vivid colors, each brushstroke makes me happy.

 Micheidi Studio